mrbesher/fpga-verilog-gtu/notes/02 - digital design.md

 | :----------------------------------------: |
 |             <b>RTL Viewer</b>              |

-`SW` represents an array of switches and `LED` represents an array of LEDs that we used as I/O on the board after configuring the pins of the FPGA.
+`SW` represents an array of switches and `LED` represents an array of LEDs that we used as I/O on the board after configuring the pins of the FPGA. `SW[9:8]` are used for functionality selection as follows:
+- `00`: adder
+- `01`: subtractor
+- `10`: set less-than
+- `11`: xor

 ```verilog
 module alu(input [9:0] SW, output [9:0] LED);